JavaScript's New Private Class Fields, and How to Use Them — SitePoint

 console.log( rex.dinner ); // Rex eats tofu for dinner.

-Other languages permit
+Other languages often permit

 private properties to be declared.
-That’s not possible in ES6, although developers can work around it using an underscore convention (
+That’s not possible in ES6, so developers often work around it using the underscore convention (

+_propertyName), closures, symbols, or WeakMaps.
+An underscore provides a hint to the developer, but there’s nothing to prevent them accessing that property.

-In ESnext, private class fields are defined using a hash
+In ES2019, private class fields are defined using a hash

 # prefix: